If you run into issues or have questions, please post on our forum.

 to bypass the usual sanity checks that would apply if this wasn't a

 brand new shard.

 After running this command, go back to the Shard Status page in the vtctld web interface.
-When you refresh the page, you should see that one vttablet is the master and the other two are replicas.
+When you refresh the page, you should see that one vttablet is the master, two are replicas and two are rdonly.